Lithuanian Riflemen's Union: Membership

 The LRU operates according to a law on LRU, adopted by the Lithuanian parliament in 2010, and a Statute approved by the Ministry of Defence.
 The highest ruling body of the Union is the Conference of Members.
 It decides on the most important matters of the Organisation, adopts decisions and approves the Commander of the LRU who is selected by the Minister of Defence.
-The current Commander of the LRU is reserve col. lt.
-Liudas Gumbinas, who started his term in July 2014.
+The current Commander of the LRU is lieutenant colonel Linas Idzelis who started his term in 2023.

 The LRU actively cooperates with the governmental institutions: the Lithuanian military, Police department, Fire and Rescue Department, Lithuanian State Border Guard Service and others.

 Riflemen students

 The LRU also includes a riflemen student corporation SAJA.
 The word "saja" is a Lithuanian neologism, coined by riflemen students for the word "corporation", when they created the first student riflemen corporation in Vytautas Magnus University in 1934.
 In 2007, a club for riflemen students was established, and on 19 May 2010 it became the Lithuanian riflemen student corporation SAJA.

 The corporation aims to promote the riflemen union in universities and to unite riflemen students.
 The corporation has sections in Vilnius, Kaunas, and Klaipėda.
 Members participate in the activities of the LRU, help in organizing the summer camps for young riflemen, cooperate with other university organisations.